 By Amanda Orr and Andrea Lorenz

-At least one of the firefighters was in critical condition at a local hospital, officials said.
+At least one of the injured firefighters was in critical condition at a local hospital, officials said.

 Texans are still reeling from the loss of first responders, including firefighters and paramedics, when a fertilizer plant in West exploded on April 17.

 Garrison said the cause of the fire at the Bhojan Restaurant and Southwest Inn was under investigation.
-Firefighters called in just after 12 p.m.
-CDT (1300 ET) had the blaze under control by mid-afternoon.
+The fire was reported just after midday in Houston and was under control by mid-afternoon.

 Houston Mayor Annise Parker said, “There is nothing we can do that will heal the hurt that we all feel today,” and added that the city would honor those who died.

-Reporting by Amanda Orr and Andrea Lorenz in Houston; Writing by David Bailey; Editing by Scott Malone, David Gregorio, Lisa Shumaker, Toni Reinhold
+Reporting by Amanda Orr and Andrea Lorenz in Houston; Writing by David Bailey; Editing by Scott Malone, David Gregorio, Lisa Shumaker and Toni Reinhold